 Is it the interruption factor?
 Women through ages tell their children, “don’t bother Daddy dear, he’s relaxing after a hard day at the office, the salt mine, the Roman forum.”
 Mother may still have scramble eggs lodged in her eyebrows from the breakfast battle with junior, but that’s not important in the grand scale of things.
 Women are raised to believe that everything they do is subject to interruption, idle curiosity or interference by the needs or whims of others.
 “I’ll just get back to my petty little essay on the meaning of life, the universe and everything it contains, after I scratch your left shoulder-blade.”
 And we do it with a smile on our face.
 Or do we?
 Is it really a baring of teeth?
 “Yes dear, right away dear, your command is my wish dear.”
 Truth unspoken – At this moment dear, I wish you would fall of the edge of the earth, today if possible.

 Now to Mr. Husband’s credit, this seems to be a recurring theme in my relationships with men.
 For all the reasons I’ve listed above.
 Can men help if it they are raised up to believe that women are on this earth for the sole purpose of amusing them?
 Is it encoded in the DNA or a learned behavior?
 Who knows.
 I know I’m not a typical woman.
 I don’t need nonstop, 24/7, constant interaction, petting and assurances of love.
 I either feel it or I don’t on a given day.
 What I need and want is the privacy to think my own thoughts.
 Uninterrupted, interrogated.
-If my door is shut, leave-me-alone!
+If my door is shut, leave-me-the-hell-alone!
 I don’t even care if the house is on fire.